eliasmpw/Machine_Learning_2018/project2/README.md

 ### Generate GloVe Embeddings

-For this you will need either your own `.pkl` file or the preprocessed one available [here](https://drive.google.com/open?id=1UCnuDxEICn8SBGxlEet7M8NCy32sLYvP).
+For this we have two options:

 #### Own Glove Embeddings